Money in Nigeria

 Nigeria - Money

-At its 21–22 November meeting, the Monetary Policy Committee (MPC) of the Central Bank of Nigeria (CBN) left the monetary policy rate as well as all other monetary policy parameters unchanged, meeting market expectations.
+At its 21–22 January meeting, the Monetary Policy Committee (MPC) of the Central Bank of Nigeria (CBN) left the monetary policy rate as well as all other monetary policy parameters unchanged, meeting market expectations.
 As a result, the policy rate remains at a record-high of 14.00%, with the asymmetric corridor at plus 200 and minus 500 basis points around the monetary policy rate.
-In addition, the Committee left the liquidity ratio unchanged at 30.00% and the cash reserve ratio stable at 22.50%.
-Notably, all eleven MPC members voted in favor of keeping monetary policy parameters unchanged.
+In addition, the committee left the liquidity ratio unchanged at 30.00% and the cash reserve ratio stable at 22.50%.
+Notably, all 11 MPC members voted in favor of keeping monetary policy parameters unchanged.

 Nigeria - Money Data